Baudrim/Steam-Deck-AutoCache/README.md

-# IF THE EXECUTABLE NOT WORKING YOU CAN TRY IT THIS WAY
+# IF THE EXECUTABLES DOES NOT WORK YOU CAN TRY THIS WAY
 * Right click on empty space where the script is
 * Press "Open Terminal"
 * Write this command: ``` bash ./autoCache.sh ```